ynu-chp/SVRANet/README.md

 ## Introduction

-This is the Pytorch implementation of our paper:`Transformer-Based Mechanism Design for Semantic Communications IoV Crowdsensing Service` .
+This is the Pytorch implementation of our paper:`Deep Learning-Based Reverse Auction Mechanism for Semantic
+	Communications IoV Crowdsensing Services` .

 ## Requirements